 The T42S delivers excellent sound quality!
 We can attribute that to Yealink’s Optima HD audio system and the Opus codec.

 In addition, all the T4S models are supplied with HAC (Hearing Aid Compatible) handsets.
 The HAC system aids people with hearing loss to hear the other side more clearly.
-We have not tested that feature but we assume that it will be helpful to some.
+We have not tested that feature, but we assume that it will be helpful to some.

 Set-Up and Configuration

-The process of setting up and configuring a single device is simple and easy.
+Setting up and configuring a single device is simple and easy.
 It is done through Yealink’s browser configuration page and takes minutes.

 The T42S comes with two Gigabit Ethernet ports.
 The first one can be used for connecting it to a PC.
 The second one is generally used for powering the device via PoE.